 - Christmas Traditions Around the World

-Christmas Around the World Research and Project
+Holidays Around the World Research and Project

-The Christmas Around the World Fact Sheets are another great instructional tool.
+The Holidays Around the World Fact Sheets are another great instructional tool.
 The fact sheets teach the students about traditional holiday foods, family holiday traditions, facts, and Santa (or their version of him).
 The fact sheets come in full color and black and white.
 The full color version is great for the teacher and for displaying in front of the class.
 The fact sheets can be used as a whole group lesson, individual reading practice, partner reading, close reading, or guided reading.

 - Chinese New Year

-The fact sheets correlate perfectly with the different components of the Christmas Around the World Lapbook.
+The fact sheets correlate perfectly with the different components of the Holidays Around the World Lapbook.
 Once the students have learned about a country, they can transfer their learning and apply it through their writing.

-The map in the center is for the students to track their journey to the different countries.
-There are now two versions of the map to accommodate a variety of classroom needs.
 The back of the lapbook is reserved for students to earn passport stamps.
 Since creating the original version of this resource, 9 additional countries/celebrations have been added.
 So, if you want to include more flip flaps for more countries, my suggestion would be to store the passport envelope loosely inside the lap book and attach the rest of the flip flaps on the back.
 After the students finish their flip flap book, they can earn a stamp to store in their pocket at the back of the lapbook.
 This serves as a great incentive!

 This post contains affiliate links for Amazon.
 By purchasing an item on the Amazon site using these links, I will receive a small commission on your purchase.
 For more information about my Disclosure Policy, please visit this link.